WinterAxis/ESV-MD-Bible/The_Bible_esv/52_1_Thessalonians/1_Thess_3.md

 and may the Lord make you increase and abound in love for one another and for all, as we do for you,

 ###### 13
-so that he may establish your hearts blameless in holiness before our God and Father, at the coming of our Lord Jesus with all his saints. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+so that he may establish your hearts blameless in holiness before our God and Father, at the coming of our Lord Jesus with all his saints.

 ***